-American Political Science Association (APSA) Minority Student Recruitment Program
+American Political Science Association (APSA) Diversity Student Recruitment Program

-The Political Science Department at the University of Minnesota is a Minority Student Recruitment Program (MSRP) Recruiting Graduate Department.
-APSA created MSRP to advance diversity in political science.
-The MSRP program, in collaboration with political science departments, identifies undergraduate students from underrepresented backgrounds who show potential for or are interested in doctoral study.
-This information is shared with other APSA MSRP recruiting departments.
+The Department of Political Science at the University of Minnesota is a Diversity Student Recruitment Program (DSRP) Recruiting Graduate Department.
+APSA created DSRP to advance diversity in political science.
+The DSRP program, in collaboration with political science departments, identifies undergraduate students from underrepresented backgrounds who show potential for or are interested in doctoral study.
+This information is shared with other APSA DSRP recruiting departments.

-Sophomore, junior, and senior minority students are eligible to participate in MSRP.
+Sophomore, junior, and senior minority students are eligible to participate in DSRP.
 Students may enroll themselves or ask their undergraduate advisor to submit their name and contact information.
 Faculty may enroll students they believe would be interested in learning more about doctoral study.
-Enroll yourself or a student by completing the SRP online form.
+Enroll yourself or a student by completing the DSRP online form.

 In making diversity a core value, the University of Minnesota recognizes that its campuses flourish only when all students, staff, faculty, and external supporters have a community in which they can grow and thrive.
 The University’s access and diversity goals, values, and practices are fully interconnected, and the Office for Equity and Diversity (OED) comprises offices that work together—and in collaboration with faculty, staff, students, and administrators—to educate and serve all members of the University community.